connerc/mkto-manager/README.md

 //  Set a new Landing Page Name myLandingPageAsset.set("name", "My Cooler Landing Page");
 ```

 _This updates the local data property, but has not triggered the update to the API._

 #### Check if data has been changed

 By using a data caching system, we preserve a non-mutated copy of the data.

 `.isChanged` is a computed boolean that will define if the data has been changed.
 This allows us to quickly check if the data has been mutated, and if we need to send the updated data to the Marketo API.

 You can also review what data has been mutated by using the `changedData` computed property.
 This will return an object of just the properties that have been altered.

 ---

+# Advanced

 ## Library